eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/18-customize-the-stacknavigator-header-with-react-navigation-in-a-react-native-app.md

 Other config options can also be specified in `navigationOptions` - such as `title`, `headerStyle` and `tintColor`.

-These options can also be passed as a second argument to the `createStackNavigator` function.
+These options can also be passed as a second argument to the `createStackNavigator` function, if you would like them to generally apply to all components in the stack.

 ```jsx
 createStackNavigator({